 Cannabidiol, better known as CBD, is big business.
 Commonly derived from the hemp plant, CBD is famous for not getting you high.
-The compound’s non-intoxicating nature means companies have greater freedom to sell a variety of CBD products, as long as they are made from industrial hemp.
+The compound’s non-intoxicating nature means companies have greater freedom to sell various CBD products as long as they come from industrial hemp.